 Do the new rules include this type of engagement?
 They do.
 ‘Suspects who maintain their innocence will be aided by early identification of lines of inquiry which may lead to evidence or material that points away from the suspect or points towards another suspect … Pre-charge engagement can help inform a prosecutor’s charging decision.
 It might avoid a case being charged,’ the Attorney General advises.

 Consider the difficulties over plea bargaining, in which the financial and administrative benefits of guilty pleas extend to every participant in criminal cases (apart from innocent suspects and defendants).
 The rules or practices which govern plea bargaining are obscure and inconsistent (see here), but the option of pleading guilty to a lesser offence than that for which the suspect was arrested is an essential part of plea bargaining.
-What better opportunity could exist within the structure of the criminal process than a meeting between those who may benefit from an early guilty plea and the suspect, who may need to be persuaded of the benefit, especially if they are innocent?
+What better opportunity could exist within the structure of the criminal process than a meeting between police, prosecutors defence lawyers, all of whom benefit from an early guilty plea and the suspect, who may need to be persuaded of the benefit, especially if they are innocent?
 ‘The cost of the matter to the criminal justice system may be reduced, including potentially avoiding or mitigating the cost of criminal proceedings,’ the Attorney General points out.

 Decades ago, pre-charge engagements were common and, for defendants, dangerous.
 Teenagers, such as Ahmet Salih, 14, Colin Lattimore, 15, and Ronald Leighton, 18, could be bullied into confessing to murder and arson of which they were innocent.
 Or suspects could suffer beatings, threats to kill (the Birmingham Six) and torture (Derek Treadaway and Keith Twitchell, while held in custody by the West Midlands Serious Crime Squad, disbanded abruptly in 1989).
 While such practices may not be planned by modern advocates of pre-charge engagement, the problem was not that bullying and brutality were approved – they were always forbidden, of course – but that a lack of structure and surveillance made it possible for corrupt officers to do as they wished.